Looking for a different type of housing option? Here’s how two families got together to buy a 1970’s mansion and turned it into a duplex.

 - Given that the space wasn’t completely separate in the beginning, and the nature of the building required a lot of shared renovation, the relationship between the two families was more roommate than neighbor.
 Luckily both families are relaxed and easy-going.

 - They set out the details of the shared property in writing before buying the house together.
 This included how to divide shared expenses, like taxes, property improvements, etc. And what happens if one of them decides to sell their half of the house?

 - To make a legal strata they would have to do a number of upgrades, so it’s not something they’re considering at the moment.
 Some of those upgrades include:

 - Fully separating the two halves of the house.

 - Bringing certain parts of the building up to code.

-- It’s not always sunshine and rainbows within a close-knit community of neighbours.
-However, the benefits of having a strong relationship with your neighbours far outweigh the difficulties of negotiating around differences.
+- It’s not always sunshine and rainbows within a close-knit community of neighbors.
+However, the benefits of having a strong relationship with your neighbors far outweigh the difficulties of negotiating around differences.

 Anyone buying an older home knows that they’re committing to a certain amount of work.
 Buildings age and pretty important things, like electrical systems, have a lifetime of about 40 years.

 However, subdividing a mansion means removing extra staircases and figuring out whether to keep or alter the unusual decor elements.